Appearance

 Use this product when

-Comfy is best when you want:
+Use Comfy when you want:

 - a hosted Comfy workspace managed from the console